Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 The location is excellent: close to the river and shopping in the Old Mill District.
 This is a perfect place in Bend to stay when attending a concert at The Hayden Homes Ampitheatre.

-The Oxford Hotel – Higher-End Hotel with Good Location
+The Oxford Hotel – Higher-End Hotel with Great Location

 Looking for something a little more classy?
 Look no further than the Oxford Hotel.
 This boutique eco-friendly hotel offers suites with unique designs and luxurious amenities.